Home remedies for cold and flu symptoms

 Top 10 tips for overall health and wellness

-- Exercise regularly and spend time outdoors when possible.
+Exercise regularly and spend time outdoors when possible.
 Adults should get 150 minutes of moderate exercise per week.
-Be sure to follow social distancing policies.

-- Stay connected with friends and loved ones — write letters, connect virtually, cook with your children or deepen the bond with your significant other.
+Stay connected with friends and loved ones — write letters, connect virtually or in person, cook with your children or deepen the bond with your significant other.

 Exercise your brain and cultivate meaningful experiences, such as virtual volunteering or learning new activities or hobbies at home.